griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 - $sample-name.all_epitopes.aggregated.tsv (Class II)
 - Cancer Gene List in TSV format with Genes in the first column

-Before the ITB meeting.
-Load these files in pVACview and make sure everything is working.
+Before the ITB meeting, load these files in pVACview and make sure everything loads properly.

 During the meeting the “Evaluation” column will be used to mark each Pending candidate as Accept, Review, or Reject until sufficient candidates have been identified (some lower priority